 I tested this Peach Frozen Yogurt Popsicles recipe 3 times to get the balance of peach to yogurt ratio right.
 The peach being the dominant flavor with a little creamy vanilla flavor after is the perfect balance.

-The inspiration for these popsicles were my Blueberry Coconut Frozen Yogurt Popsicles using coconut yogurt, which are also perfect because it is also blueberry season.
+I drew inspiration for these popsicles from my Blueberry Coconut Frozen Yogurt Popsicles (below) made with coconut yogurt—perfect since it’s blueberry season too.

 A closeup of a blueberry coconut frozen yogurt popsicle on top of fresh blueberries